uri-library-data-services/iassist-preview/content/blog/iassisters-and-librarians-are-doin-it-themselves.md

-And then you can step in as a local expert to give one or more of the short talks to lead off the two hour training sessions in your choice of five RDM topics.Or if you\'re really keen, you can offer to be a facilitator for the training as a whole.Either way it\'s a great chance to build relationships across the institution, review your own knowledge, and raise your local visibility.
-If you\'re with me so far, read on for the promotional message about the training kit.
+And then you can step in as a local expert to give one or more of the short talks to lead off the two hour training sessions in your choice of five RDM topics.Or if you're really keen, you can offer to be a facilitator for the training as a whole.Either way it's a great chance to build relationships across the institution, review your own knowledge, and raise your local visibility.
+If you're with me so far, read on for the promotional message about the training kit.

 ### DIY Research Data Management Training Kit for Librarians